Thank you for subscribing

 A quick search on landchecker.com.au, an online portal which has detailed information on properties across Victoria and New South Wales, will reveal zoning information about your particular property, such as whether it is in a bushfire zone, and therefore subject to stringent – and potentially more expensive – building codes.

-Regardless of whether you are a homeowner, landlord or renter, an accurate assessment of the value of all contents in your home is important when calculating the cover required to avoid being underinsured.
+Regardless of whether you're a homeowner, landlord or renter, an accurate assessment of the value of all the contents in your home is important when calculating the cover required to avoid being underinsured.

-Hayes says you really do need to spend time adding up everything, from your jewellery collection to your wardrobe contents.
+Bloodworth recommends dedicating some time to adding up the cost of everything from your jewellery collection to your wardrobe contents.

 Using a household inventory checklist, set aside some time to walk through every room in your house, and research what each item would cost to replace.